Rang De: Plot

 On their first night, Anu reveals that she overheard a discussion between Arjun and his friends and got to know about Arjun's ill doing that spoiled her study plans.
 Anu confesses that the marriage was a plan and Arjun has no other option now but to take her abroad with him to the university.
 He manages to trick the other applicant to withdraw from the top University.
 The married couple now move to Dubai.
 In Dubai, Arjun and Anu have a love-hate relationship.
 One day after coming back from a night party, a mild physical fight starts between two of them, and they eventually end up having sex.

 Anu learns that she’s pregnant and tells Arjun but Arjun is not ready for it as he is not happy in the relationship and asks her to get an abortion.
-He alleges that Anu is purportedly turning his life into hell by trapping him in marriage and now parenthood.
+He alleges that Anu is purposefully turning his life into hell by trapping him in marriage and now parenthood.
 Angered with his allegations, Anu promises that she will divorce him once her studies complete and that she doesn't expect even his slightest involvement in the pregnancy.
 Sensing the problem between the couple, Arjun and Anu’s parents visit them and try to convince them into building the marriage.

 Although unmoved by their advice, Anu and Arjun decide not to fight as long as their parents stay.
 Meanwhile, Arjun feels ecstatic when he feels the baby kick from the womb and gradually realises the love Anu has for him, and also develops feelings for Anu recollecting the best moments they had and how she kept up with his hatred so far.
 When he goes to her to express his love, he realises she already signed the divorce papers and was waiting for him.
 Arjun is shocked and apologizes and then tells her how much he loved her and the couple reunite, where they live happily after the birth of their daughter.